benji2264/personal_website/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi!
-I am Benjamin and I am a a Computer Science Master's student at Georgia Tech and the UTC.
+I'm Benjamin and I am a Computer Science Master's student at Georgia Tech and the University of Technology of Compiègne.
-I am passionate about ML, and I am currently seeking a 6-month ML research internship starting around June 2023.
+I specialize in ML, and I am currently seeking a full-time position or a PhD after my graduation in May 2024.
+I am also opened to internships for summer 2024.

-I am currently a research assistant at [CNRS](https://www.cnrs.fr/en), where I work on localization for autonomous vehicles under the supervision of [Dr. Philippe Xu](https://www.hds.utc.fr/~xuphilip/dokuwiki/).
+I am currently a research intern at Bosch in Singapore, where I work on foundation models for Computer Vision and NLP, under the supervision of [Dr. Chi Trung Ngo](https://sg.linkedin.com/in/chitrungngo).

 Previously, I interned at [Scortex](https://scortex.io), where I trained Deep Convolutional Networks with self-supervision to segment defects on industrial parts.
 I also [co-authored a paper](https://arxiv.org/abs/2202.12759) on automatically removing defective parts from a fully unlabeled dataset.